grantgasser/pop-segmentation-pca-kmeans/README.md

 # Population Segmentation (Udacity Project)
+This project was done as part of the Machine Learning Nanodegree through Udacity.

+# Summary
-Performing unsupervised population segmentation with PCA and K-Means on US Census data
+Performing unsupervised population segmentation with PCA and K-Means on US Census data.